Alejogb1/job-board/blog-data/how-do-i-use-addboolor-and-addimplication-in-the-cpsat-solver.md

 id: "how-do-i-use-addboolor-and-addimplication-in-the-cpsat-solver"
 ---

-Alright, let's tackle this.
-I've certainly spent my share of late nights debugging constraint programming models, and understanding the nuances of `AddBoolOr` and `AddImplication` in the `cp_sat` solver is definitely crucial for building effective solutions.
+Alright,  I've certainly spent my share of late nights debugging constraint programming models, and understanding the nuances of `AddBoolOr` and `AddImplication` in the `cp_sat` solver is definitely crucial for building effective solutions.
 It’s not just about knowing *what* these functions do, but also *when* and *how* to best utilize them.
 We’ll break it down with some examples that reflect scenarios I’ve faced in previous projects.

 `AddBoolOr` and `AddImplication` are core tools for expressing logical relationships between boolean variables within the constraint programming (CP) framework.
 In essence, `AddBoolOr` allows you to enforce that *at least one* of a list of boolean variables must be true.
 This translates to an “or” relationship.
 On the flip side, `AddImplication` defines an “if-then” logic; if one boolean variable is true, then another must also be true.
 Let's get into the details.